 Our program also encourages faculty-student collaborations by providing students with an opportunity to work in a Research Assistant position.
 Students find a faculty member with whom they wish to work jointly on a research project.
 The faculty member and student then write a proposal to have the student assigned as an RA for one semester to work on the joint project.
 Research assistantships have led to the presentation of co-authored work at professional conferences and publications in some of the leading academic journals in political science, as well as independent publications.

 We view our Ph.D. students as future colleagues to be cultivated and mentored by working with them to produce original research.
 We find that both students and faculty members alike are more productive when they work together to complete projects of mutual interest and benefit.

 We offer many opportunities outside the classroom for students to develop skills in the areas they need to launch a successful career in academia.
 We provide a series of professional development workshops on topics such as presenting research at conferences, submitting papers for publication, and preparing for the academic job market.
 In addition, all students attend and participate fully with faculty in department research colloquia.
 Finally, graduate students serve alongside faculty on many department committees.

 Instruction on Teaching

 Students from our program enter the job market with classroom experience from teaching courses in their areas of interest.
-Each graduate student takes a summer course on undergraduate teaching within our department before stepping into the classroom.
-Students apply the lessons learned during the summer course in developing and teaching their own independent courses to FSU undergraduates, typically starting in the third year.
+Each graduate student receives instructional training through the Graduate School’s Program for Instructional Excellence (PIE) before stepping into the classroom.
+Students develop and teach their own independent courses to FSU undergraduates, typically starting in the third year.
 This enhances their attractiveness to prospective employers and eases the transition as they become new faculty members.